Obstetrical forceps: Historical complications

 Child birth was not considered a medical practice before the 18th century.
 It was mostly overseen by a midwife, mother, stepmother, neighbor, or any female relative.
 Around the 19th and 20th centuries, childbirth was considered dangerous for women.
 With the introduction of obstetrical forceps, this allowed non-medical professionals, such as the aforementioned individuals, to continue to oversee childbirths.
 In addition, this gave some of the public more comfort in trusting childbirth oversight to common people.
 However, the introduction of obstetrical forceps also had a negative effect, because there was no medical oversight of childbirth by any kind of medical professional, this exposed the practice to unnecessary risks and complications for the fetus and mother.
 These risks could range from minimal effects to lifetime consequences for both individuals.

 The baby could develop cuts and bruises in various body parts due to the forcible squeezing of his or her body through the mother's vagina.
 In addition, there could be bruising on the baby's face if the forceps' handler were to squeeze too tight.
-In some extreme cases, this could cause temporary or permanent facial nerve injury.
+In some extreme cases, this could cause temporary or permanent facial nerve injury or lifelong scarring often along the jawline.
 Furthermore, if the forceps' handler were to twist his or her wrist while the grip was on the baby's head, this would twist the baby's neck and cause damage to a cranial nerve, resulting in strabismus.
 In rare cases, a clavicle fracture to the baby could occur.
 The addition of obstetrical forceps came with complication to the mother during and after childbirth.
 The use of the forceps gave rise to an increased risk in cuts and lacerations along the vaginal wall.

 This, in turn, would cause an increase in post-operative recovery time and increase the pain experienced by the mother.
 In addition, the use of forceps could cause more difficulty evacuating during the recovery time as compared to a mother who did not use the forceps.
 While some of these risks and complications were very common, in general, many people overlooked them and continued to use them.